isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 ![](/images/School%20Management%20Team/Principal's%20Message/Slide43.JPG)

 Moving forward, we will continue to sharpen our professional pedagogical areas in the 5 key domains of holistic education: moral, intellectual, physical, social-emotional and the aesthetics.
-This will be done by supporting our teachers improve their competencies and encourage lifelong learning through the SkillsFuture for Educators in the following areas:
+This will be done by supporting our teachers improve their competencies and encouraging lifelong learning through the SkillsFuture for Educators in the following areas:

 (i)	Developing teaching strategies that are aligned to the Singapore Teaching Practices,